- Town Administration

 - Are hunters going to be walking in my back yard?
 No. Hunters will be restricted to fixed positions in areas where land owners have agreed to allow hunting.
 Tree stands will be used so that hunters will be shooting down towards the ground.

 - Can a hunter hunt in my backyard?
 All hunters must follow MassWildlife rules and regulations, which prohibit the discharge of a bow or arrow within 500 feet of a house unless written permission is obtained from the homeowner.

 - Will hunters be using guns?
 No, only bow and arrow hunting is allowed.

 - How are hunters selected?
-Hunters were interviewed and approved by Committee members.
-All hunters underwent a background check by the Medfield Police Department and have passed a proficiency test.
-A limited number of hunters were selected.
+Hunters are interviewed and approved by Committee members.
+All hunters undergo a background check by the Medfield Police Department and have to pass a proficiency test.
+A limited number of hunters are selected.

 - What if I want someone to hunt on my property?
 Contact the Medfield Lyme Disease Study Committee and your parcel of land may be considered for the program.

 - Are land owners or the town liable for accidents?
 The Massachusetts statute (Chapter 21, Section 17C) protects landowners from liability for “personal injuries or property damage sustained by such members of the public” when they permit the public to use their land for “recreational, conservation, scientific, educational, environmental, ecological, research, religious, or charitable purposes without imposing a charge or fee…”

 - Is hunting permitted seven days a week?
 No. There is no hunting permitted on Sundays.